 How To Declare Nested If Statement In C Language?

-If the inner if-else condition is true, then the control flow will again enter into the block and work on there.
-Sometimes, it takes the ladder-like structure while we make the flow control.
+Sometimes, it takes a ladder-like structure while we make the flow control.
 We have a sample code there for your easy understanding.

 #include